Icinga/icinga2/doc/6-distributed-monitoring.md

 * A `satellite` node which is a child of a `master` node
 * A `client` node which works as an `agent` connected to `master` and/or `satellite` nodes

-The following sections will refer to these roles and explain their possibilities and differences in detail.
+The following sections will refer to these roles and explain the differences and the possibilities this kind of setup offers.

 > **Tip**:
 >
-> If you just want to install a single master node with several hosts
+> If you just want to install a single master node that monitors several hosts
-> monitored with Icinga 2 clients continue reading, we'll start with
+> (i.e. Icinga 2 clients), continue reading -- we'll start with
 > simple examples.
 > In case you are planning a huge cluster setup with multiple levels and
-> lots of clients - read on, we'll deal with these examples later on.
+> lots of clients, read on -- we'll deal with these cases later on.

-The installation on each system is the same -- you need to install the Icinga 2 package.
-The required configuration steps are mostly helped with CLI commands.
+The installation on each system is the same: You need to install the Icinga 2 package.
+The required configuration steps are mostly happening on the command line.

-The first thing you need learn about a distributed setup -- the overall hierarchy.
+The first thing you need learn about a distributed setup is the hierarchy of the single components.

 ## <a id="distributed-monitoring-zones"></a> Zones

-The Icinga 2 hierarchy consists of so-called [Zone](9-object-types.md#objecttype-zone) objects.
+The Icinga 2 hierarchy consists of so-called [zone](9-object-types.md#objecttype-zone) objects.
-Zones depend on a parent-child relationship for trusting each other.
+Zones depend on a parent-child relationship in order to trust each other.

 ![Icinga 2 Distributed Zones](images/distributed-monitoring/icinga2_distributed_zones.png)

-Example for the satellite zones which have the `master` zone as parent zone:
+Have a look at this example for the `satellite` zones which have the `master` zone as a parent zone:

     object Zone "master" {
        //...